kurianbenoy/kurianbenoy-website/_posts/2019-09-11-MultispeakerTTS_summary.md

 the corresponding speaker characteristics, representing zero-shot adaption to novel speakers.

-Surprising the results on interference of male and female show some characteristics like strongly pitched voice of men's voice while females voice are found to be having larger speaking rate for a embedded voice.
+Surprising the results on interference of male and female show some characteristics like strongly pitched voice of men's voice while females voice are found to be having larger speaking rate for a embedded voice generated.
+It's amazing to see how Machines have learned all this.

 ## Experiments

-The google team performed extensive reseach and trained the speaker encoder on a properietary voice seach corpus engine containing 36M utterances and compared resuults two public datasets for speech syntesis and vocoder networks.
+The Google team performed extensive reseach and trained the speaker encoder on a properietary voice seach corpus engine containing 36M utterances and compared resuults two public datasets for speech syntesis and vocoder networks.
 a) VCTK - contains 44 hours of clean speech from 109 speakers
 b) LibriSpeech - contains 436 hours of speech from 1172 speakers.